mutharimiian259-maker/revenuepilot-2/README.md

 ## ⭐ License

-This project is private unless explicitly stated otherwise.
+This project is private unless explicitly stated otherwise

----

-## ⚠️ Important Notice

-Do not expose authentication keys, database secrets, or payment credentials inside this repository.